tilde-lab/metis.science/README.md

 npm run build
 ```

-You can run the newly built app with `npm run start`.
-This uses [derver](https://github.com/alexxnb/derver).
+You can run the newly built app with `npm run start` on `localhost:5050`.